LytexWZ/TikTok-Unbanner/README.md

   02-Account Suspended:
-    You got a message telling you that your account is suspended until an specific date.
+    You got a message telling you that your account is suspended until a specific date.

-    Normally related with age bans, with this method you will get you account roled back with some features disabled by TikTok.
+    Normally related with age related bans, with this method you will get you account roled back with some features disabled by TikTok.

   03-Account Banned:
     Your account has been deleted, but you can still appeal the ban.